in marriage, of separating men from their wives when they could not agree

 to join in the ceremonies, gave advice to the old men.
 He boasted that

 he had the command of the tribe, before his son acquired it.
 He was

 believed to proof to magic such as "striking with the bone".

 Jalina Piramurana had succeded to and indeed eclipsed his

-father. he was the head of the Kunaura Murudu, and boasted of being the
+father.
+He was the head of the Kunaura Murdu, and boasted of being the

 "tree of life", the "family" of life", for this seed forms at times the

 principal source of vegetable food of these tribes.
-He was spoken
+He was also spoken

-of as the Illangura-Murdu (I), that is of the plant itself.
+of as the Illanyura-Murdu (I), that is of the plant itself.